Lake Superior - Crown Jewel of All Great Lakes

 Despite that tricky weather, that's exactly how I imagined Lake Superior - winterly and wavy.

-And I'm glad that I was able to see it this way, because in the next two days the weather was completely different.
+And I'm glad that I was able to see it this way because, in the next two days, the weather was completely different.

 The most challenging trail at Lake Superior Provincial Park is a 65-km / 40-mile Coastal Trail.
-You can hike it or canoe / kayak along it.
+You can hike it or canoe/kayak along it.

-Old Woman Bay got its name because of this 200 m / 650 ft cliff that resembles a face of an old woman.
+Old Woman Bay got its name because of this 200 m / 650 ft cliff that resembles the face of an old woman.
 To be honest, I could not see it, but that's ok.

 One of the lookout points.